The Hidden Side Effects of Gummy Vitamins: A Manufacturer's Perspective

 The Pectin Tradeoff

 Pectin creates vegan-friendly gummies, but it's a soluble fiber that your digestive enzymes can't fully break down.
-When pectin gummies reach your colon, bacteria ferment them, producing beneficial short-chain fatty acids but also producing gas.
+When pectin gummies reach your colon, bacteria ferment them, producing beneficial short-chain fatty acids but also gas.

-For most people, the 2-4 grams of pectin from 3-4 daily gummies is totally fine.
+For most people, the 2-4 grams of pectin from 3-4 daily gummies is fine.
 But we consistently hear feedback about increased flatulence (especially at night), mild bloating, and changes in stool consistency.

 The Coating Issue You Never Considered